-To achieve these points, you need to have more than one choice of fairly or ethically traded drink on offer - for example, oat milk and fruit juice would achieve 2 points, whereas two types of fruit juice would not.
+" These points are awarded if some certified ethical or fairly traded drinks are on offer (more than one type of drink e.g. tea and coffee).
+To achieve these points, you need to have more than one choice of fairly or ethically traded drink on offer - for example, tea and a soft drink would achieve 2 points, whereas two types of organic coffee would not.